-higher risk than men who have similar work schedules when it comes to heart disease, cancer, and diabetes-most likely because women tend to take on additional stressors at home.
+Life expectancy for men in the U.S. is about 4.5 years lower than for women.
+For years it had been assumed that the difference is based on biology, but we are learning that most likely the gender gap is related to lifestyle behaviors most commonly observed in men.
+Around 1980, the gender gap in life expectancy was almost 8 years.
+The decrease in the gender gap is thought to be due to the fact that women are increasingly taking on jobs, habits, and stressors of men, including drinking and employment outside the home.
+Women with heavy work schedules, however, are at higher risk than men who have similar work schedules when it comes to heart disease, cancer, and diabetes-most likely because women tend to take on additional stressors at home.
 Women and men are also becoming more similar to one another in their risk factors for heart disease, such as obesity and diabetes.

 Men, nonetheless, still report higher stress on the job and are less likely to engage in stress management programs.
 Men also work in some of the most dangerous jobs (logging workers, fishers and related fishing workers, aircraft pilots and flight engineers, roofers).
-In terms of work-related deaths, the fatality rate for men is about ten times that of women.
+In terms of work-related deaths, the fatality rate for men is about 10 times that of women.
 Furthermore, men's health is not given the same degree of attention in terms of public health policies.
 Thus, men need to take a more proactive role in managing their own health, yet, unfortunately, this can be hard for them.

-"Masculinity" itself is also partially to blame.
+A culture of "masculinity" is also partially to blame.
 Studies have consistently shown that men are less likely to visit a physician when something is wrong and are less likely to have preventive care visits to be screened for potential risk factors such as hypertension, elevated cholesterol, diabetes, obesity, substance abuse, and depression or anxiety.
 It is a troubling paradox, considering that men are at greater risk for each of the top risk factors for chronic disease.
 As a result, chronic diseases in men are often diagnosed at a later stage, when a cure or adequate management is more difficult to achieve.
-Men also drive faster than women and are more likely to engage in risk-taking activities
+Men also drive faster than women and are more likely to engage in risk-taking activities.